 Higher up the wavelength spectrum, infrared radiation has too little energy to be used in normal animal vision.
 Instead of the chemical changes caused by visible and UV light, Infrared radiation normally causes only temporary vibration or bending in chemical bonds.
 Even though most animals can’t perceive infrared light it is fairly abundant, even in darkness.

 This is where our digital night vision devices come in handy.
 They can detect infrared photons using “charged coupled devices” or CCDs.
-Our devices focus Infrared light onto a grid of CCDs, when an infrared photon lands on a CCD, it causes electrons to jump from one type of silicon to another.
-The moving electrons gives every individual CCD a voltage and each one corresponds to a pixel on the night vision device’s LCD screen.
+Our devices focus Infrared light onto a grid of capacitors, which make up a CCD.
+When an infrared photon lands on a CCD, it causes electrons to jump from one type of silicon to another.
+The moving electrons gives every individual Capacitor a voltage and each one corresponds to a pixel on the night vision device’s LCD screen.

 Here at Nightfox we have done our best to make the most of this fantastic technology by packaging it into affordable, easy-to-use devices that give you clear vision, even on the darkest of nights.
 Not only do we supply a range of night vision binoculars to suit various viewing needs, but we also offer a selection of infrared torches to boost the range of your device.
 Click here to explore our range and find your Nightfox.